forget me nots

 When my daughter was four, we ate honeycomb toast sitting on a quilt spread over the sun-drenched hill behind our butter-yellow house.

-We savored the sunlight together, breathing the heavy, heady fragrance of lilacs growing thick behind us, dodging the flight of the bees bumbling between dandelions and lilac blossoms, even as our fingers were sticky with the results of their humble, unceasing efforts—slices of honeycomb piled over golden, home-made butter slathered over thick toasted bread.
+We savored the sunlight together, breathing the heavy, heady fragrance of lilacs growing thick behind us, dodging the flight of the bees bumbling between dandelions and lilac blossoms, even as our fingers were sticky with the results of their humble, unceasing efforts—slices of honeycomb piled over golden, home-made butter slathered over thick, toasted bread.

 We read books aloud, I squinting at the sun-bright pages, she creating dandelion chains.